Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Preliminary on GMRES and convergence curve formalism

-Remark that the necessary and sufficient condition of \Cref{lem:characterization} includes the compatibility conditions of \Cref{rem:compatibility_conditions}.
-Indeed, formula \eqref{eq:b} directly infers \eqref{eq:compat_cond} by applying $\|\cdot\|^2$.
-Additionally, identifying the coefficients in the decomposition \eqref{eq:b} and in the expression of $b$ in \Cref{th:accum_succ_res} gives that the length of $g$ equals $\dim \kry_n(A, b)$.
-Consequently, the assumption that $g$ is of length $m$ in \Cref{lem:characterization} is superfluous.
-However, we prefer to keep it to emphasize the fact that the breakdown index is fixed by the linear system.
+In \Cref{lem:characterization}, it is assumed that the length $m$ of $g$ equals $\dim \kry_n(A, b)$.
+This is not strictly necessary because the equality could be recovered from \eqref{eq:b}.
+However, we prefer to keep the assumption in order to emphasize that the breakdown index is fixed by the linear system.

-In order to clearly exhibit the link between the right-hand side, the convergence curve and the orthonormal Krylov residual basis, we give another formulation of the preceding theorem: